bobanetwork/boba_legacy/boba_documentation/developer/001_code-basic-ops.md

 # Basic Operations

-To see examples of how to perform basic operations on Boba v2, please see the react code for the [Boba gateway](https://github.com/bobanetwork/boba/blob/develop/packages/boba/gateway/src/services/networkService.js).
+To see examples of how to perform basic operations on Boba, please see the react code for the [Boba gateway](../../packages/boba/gateway/src/services/networkService.js).

-Below, we provide code snippets for several typical operations on the L2:

-1. Check the Gas Price
-2. Estimate the cost of a contract call
-3. An L2->L2 transfer
-4. A 'classic' bridging operation

-Overall, note that from the perspective of solidity code and rpc calls, Boba OVM is identical to mainchain in most aspects, so your experience (and code) from mainchain should carry over directly.
+Below, we provide code snippets for several typical operations on the L2, such as checking the gas price and bridging funds.
+Overall, note that from the perspective of solidity code and rpc calls, Boba is identical to mainchain in most aspects, so your experience (and code) from mainchain should carry over directly.
 The main practical differences center on Gas and on cross-chain bridging operations.

-## 1. Check the Current Gas Price
+## Check the Current Gas Price

 The Gas Price on L2 changes every **30 seconds**, with some smoothing to reduce sharp discontinuities in the price from one moment to the next.
 The maximum percentage change of the L2 gas price is 5% in the gas price oracle.
 Like on mainchain, the current gas price can be obtained via `.getGasPrice()`: